ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 - [Issue #185](https://github.com/ktmeaton/ncov-recombinant/issues/185): Use nextclade dataset Auspice tree for lineage hierarchy.
 Previously, the phylogeny of lineages was constructed from the [cov-lineages website YAML](https://github.com/cov-lineages/lineages-website/blob/master/_data/lineages.yml).
 Instead, we now use the tree provided with nextclade datasets, to better synchronize the lineage model with the output.

+Rather than creating the output tree in `resources/lineages.nwk`, the lineage tree will output to `results/BUILD/lineage_tree/tree.nwk`.
+This is because different builts might use different nextclade datasets, and so are build-specific results.

 ## sc2rf

 - [Issue #179](https://github.com/ktmeaton/ncov-recombinant/issues/179): Fix bug where `sc2rf/recombinants.ansi.txt` is truncated.
 - [Issue #180](https://github.com/ktmeaton/ncov-recombinant/issues/180): Fix recombinant sublineages (ex.
 XAY.1) missing their derived mutations in the `cov-spectrum_query`.
 Previously, the `cov-spectrum_query` mutations were only based on the parental alleles (before recombination).
 This led to sublinaeges (ex. `XAY.1`, `XAY.2`) all having the exact same query.
 Now, the `cov-spectrum_query` will include _all_ substitutions shared between all sequences in the `cluster_id`.
+- [Issue #187](https://github.com/ktmeaton/ncov-recombinant/issues/187): Document bug that occurs if duplicate sequences are present, and the initial validation was skipped by not running `scripts/create_profile.sh`.

 ## Linelist